 Where you’ll find polybutylene piping in the home

 Polybutylene piping is used to supply water from the main city water line into a home.
-According to Propex
+According to Propex, polybutylene piping is typically found in the following locations:

 - Entering the water heater